newtonisaac/CV-read-bills/README.md

 # CV-read-bills
-This project use python 3,openCV 3.3 and numpy
+This project use python 3, openCV 3.3 and numpy

 run 'play.py' to show rotation correction, squares detection and create a folder(<fields_imgs>) with the new images of squares